StyraHem/ShellyForHASS/README.md

 [![buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/styrahem)

 ## Thanks to
-- [@tefinger](https://github.com/tefinger) that have test and add functinallity to improve this coponent.
+- [@tefinger](https://github.com/tefinger) that have test and add functinallity to improve this component.
 - Allterco that have developed all nice Shellies and also response quickly on requests and bugfixes.

 ## Screen shots